kavin-jindal/kavin-jindal/README.md

   # Hey there!

-Hi, I am Kavin Jindal, a cybersecurity enthusiast building his proficiency in ethical hacking and penetration testing.
+Hi, I am Kavin Jindal, a cybersecurity enthusiast building  proficiency in ethical hacking and penetration testing.
 I am an active CTF player on TryHackMe and enjoy taking on challenges that refine and enhance my abilities.
 Here you will find my custom scripts and tools that I have built.

  # Tech Stack